3mcd/backbone-component-renderer/README.md

 ${people.map(p => chunk`<li>${new PersonItem(...)}</li>`)}
 ```

-`chunk` can get kind of ugly in more complex templates, so it's is best hidden behind helper functions.
+`chunk` can get kind of ugly in more complex templates, so it's best hidden behind helper functions.
 Here's an example of a `wrap` function that takes a Backbone view and a tag name.
 The function returns a chunk with the view surrounded by the specified element:

 ```js
 const wrap = (v, tag) => chunk`<${tag}>${v}</${tag}>`;